 Balon participates in the boar hunt that killed King Robert I Baratheon.
 He returns to the capital before the king is wounded by a boar, however.
-Balon is suggested by Lord Petyr Baelish as a possible ally for Ned in a power struggle against Cersei, but Ned chooses to recruit the Gold Cloaks instead.
+Balon is suggested by Lord Petyr Baelish as a possible ally for Eddard Stark in a power struggle against Cersei Lannister, but Ned chooses to recruit the Gold Cloaks instead.
 He remains at court after the death of the king.

 A Clash of Kings

 During a dinner given by Lady Tanda Stokeworth, Lord Gyles Rosby raises his glass "to the health of the king," and Ser Balon Swann replies that four glasses would be needed (King Joffrey and his two uncles, Stannis and Renly, and Robb Stark, the new King in the North).
 The joke is meant to raise the spirits of the guests, but Lord Varys reports it to Tyrion Lannister, current Hand of the King.
 Tyrion decides not to follow up on it as he believes Ser Balon just made a harmless jest.

 Ser Balon is among the party that sees Princess Myrcella off to Dorne, watching the ceremony in the company of Queen Cersei, and he bears a Lannister lion banner alongside the Baratheon stag carried by Ser Aron Santagar.
 Balon survives the riot when the party is attacked by a raging mob.
 He is later chosen for the Kingsguard by Cersei to replace Ser Preston Greenfield, who dies in the riot.
 Tyrion approves of the choice, believing Ser Balon to be a courtly and honorable knight.

 A Storm of Swords

 A Feast for Crows

 Balon stands vigil with Lord Commander Jaime Lannister over the corpse of Lord Tywin Lannister.
-He is later assigned by Ser Jaime as King Tommen I's primary Kingsguard, and dutifully guards Tommen every morning.
+He is later assigned by Ser Jaime as King Tommen Baratheon's primary Kingsguard, and dutifully guards Tommen every morning.
 He is abruptly re-assigned by Queen Regent Cersei Lannister to bring Prince Doran Martell the head of Ser Gregor Clegane, though Cersei also commands him to carry out another secret assignment.